Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

 - Less mistakes: type-mismatched operations result in compiler errors.
 For interpreted languages, such problems are usually detected only when the program is run and only when the faulty operation is attempted.
 - Faster execution: less convertions are performed.
 - Lower memory usage: each object is stored on fixed amount of memory.
 With dynamic typing variables have to be stored multiple times in different formats or to have prepared extra memory.
 - Self-documenting code: you know exactly what you work with.
-No need to write explanatory comments what types are accepted in specific places.
+No need to write explanatory comments what kind of data is accepted in specific places.
+Said differently, in statically typed languages you see variable and type names, in dynamically typed languages you see only variable names.
 - Better optimization: Compilers generate better machine code knowing exactly how memory is used.

 The first point might seem trivial but convertion errors are a common source of bugs in software.
 By specifying types we give variables specific purpose and prevent mistakes from wrong interpretation.
 This is known as **type safety**.
 C++ takes type safety very seriously - as a programming language it has one of the richest type systems.